Sydney Metro (2008 proposal): 'Bullets to bite'

-Anzac Line ‘actively considered’
+Anzac Line 'actively considered'

-Not wanting to waste time, Iemma used 2007 to further test the waters for his rapid transit concept.
+Iemma used 2007 to further test the waters for his rapid transit concept.
 In September, he announced that a new "world class" and "Euro-style" metro railway – the "Anzac Line" – was under "active consideration".
-The Anzac Line was to have run from Malabar in the Eastern Suburbs to Ryde, in the northern suburbs via new or expanded CBD stations.
-(The route, called River Metro in the Christie report, would have taken its name from Anzac Parade and the Anzac Bridge, two roads it would pass underneath.)
+The Anzac Line was to have run from Malabar in the Eastern Suburbs to Ryde, in the northern suburbs via new or expanded CBD stations (the route was called River Metro in the Christie report and would have taken its name from Anzac Parade and the Anzac Bridge, two roads it would pass underneath.)

-The Sydney Morning Herald, which had championed Christie's ideas in the past, welcomed the discussion but noted acidly, "Sound or not, with this Government there is no reason to be confident that anything at all will come of either plan.
+The Sydney Morning Herald, which had championed Christie's ideas in the past, welcomed the discussion but noted, "Sound or not, with this Government there is no reason to be confident that anything at all will come of either plan.
 Sydney has transport schemes which move rapidly from the future to the past without ever arriving in the present."

 The Anzac line would have been in tunnel, stopping at:

 Rudd's delay undermined the rapid transit plan in two ways.
 First, Iemma knew that he could not face the electorate again without first delivering a big-ticket infrastructure project.
 But the long lead times for required for planning, approvals and construction of a new railway meant that even a full four-year term would not be enough to make visible progress.
 Second, the delay provided more time for Iemma's position to deteriorate with an already impatient media and public.
 Iemma found himself continually buffeted by scandals not of his own making, followed by demands for minister after minister to be dumped.

-Iemma had agreed to the delay under pressure from Rudd on the basis of the future Prime Minister's assurance that he would provide political cover for what the Premier knew would be a bruising political fight.
+Iemma had agreed to the delay the project under pressure from Rudd on the basis of Rudd's assurance that he would provide political cover for what the premier knew would be a bruising political fight.
 Rudd duly won the November 2007 election and Iemma announced electricity privatisation and the North West Metro a few months later.

 Metro Link

 Along with his plan to sell the government's electricity generation and retailing companies, Iemma announced a massive infrastructure scheme called "Sydney Link".
-Think included MREP's South West Rail Link, and the "missing link" motorway connection between the M4 Western Motorway and the CBD.
-But its centerpiece was "Metro Link", a future rapid transit system of underground, privately operated, single-deck, automated trains.
+This included MREP's South West Rail Link, and the "missing link" motorway connection between the M4 Western Motorway and the CBD.
+But its centrepiece was "Metro Link", a future rapid transit system of underground, privately operated, single-deck, automated trains.
 The first link in this network would be a $12 billion North West Metro.
 Two further possible routes were identified as next Metro priorities after North West Metro, which are the "West Metro" (CBD to Parramatta and Westmead) and the "South East Metro" (CBD to Malabar – the other half of the Anzac Line concept).